shuai-xu/flink/docs/dev/connectors/kafka.md

 **Note**: `Semantic.EXACTLY_ONCE` takes all possible measures to not leave any lingering transactions that would block the consumers from reading from Kafka topic more then it is necessary.
-However in the event of failure of Flink application before first checkpoint, after restarting such application there is no information in the system about previous pool sizes.
-Thus it is unsafe to scale down Flink application before first checkpoint completes, by factor larger then `FlinkKafkaProducer011.SAFE_SCALE_DOWN_FACTOR`.
+However in the event of failure of Flink application before the first checkpoint, after restarting such application there is no information in the system about previous pool sizes.
+Thus it is unsafe to scale down Flink application before the first checkpoint completes, by factor larger than `FlinkKafkaProducer011.SAFE_SCALE_DOWN_FACTOR`.

 ## Using Kafka timestamps and Flink event time in Kafka 0.10